MrJazsohanisharma

 1. Introduction

-In the realm of Spring Framework, understanding bean scopes is vital for effective application development.
-The bean scope determines the lifecycle and visibility of a bean in the Spring container.
-Put simply, it specifies how and when a bean is created, used, and destroyed.
-There are several scopes available in Spring, but the two most commonly used are Singleton and Prototype.
-In this blog, we’ll explore these two scopes, providing clear examples and real-time use cases to help you grasp their differences and applications.
+In the Spring Framework, grasping the concept of bean scopes is essential for successful application development.
+The bean scope defines the lifecycle and visibility of a bean within the Spring container.
+In simple terms, it outlines how and when a bean is created, utilized, and destroyed.
+While there are various scopes in Spring, the two most frequently used are Singleton and Prototype.
+In this blog, we will delve into these two scopes, offering clear examples and practical use cases to help you understand their differences and applications.

 2. Usages